-During the fall of 2013 the NCH and the The George Washington University’s Trachtenberg School of Public Policy and Public Administration collaborated on researching the extent to which homeless individuals in Washington, D.C. have perceived discrimination as a result of their housing status.
+During the fall of 2013 the National Coalition for the Homeless (NCH) and The George Washington University’s Trachtenberg School of Public Policy and Public Administration collaborated on researching the extent to which homeless individuals in Washington, D.C. have perceived discrimination as a result of their housing status.
 134 homeless individuals living in Washington DC were interviewed.

-The study findings, published in April of 2014 show that the majority of those interviewed claimed to have been discriminated against at some point, in a variety of capacities, because of his or her housing status.
+The study findings, published in April of 2014, show that the majority of those interviewed claimed to have been discriminated against at some point, in a variety of capacities, because of his or her housing status.
 Given the legal freedom that organizations have to discriminate, and the consequential lack of redress afforded to the victims, the homeless are rendered powerless in taking action to prevent this mistreatment.

-PFFC is a member of working group headed by NCH that is seeking to add “homelessness” as a protected class under the D.C.
+In 2015 PFFC became a member of a working group headed by NCH seeking to add “homelessness” as a protected class under the D.C.
 Human Rights Act of 1977.
-Added wording to existing legislation has been drafted, with the assistance of a prominent Washington DC law firm.
+The working group gained the formal backing of 65 organizations in Washington DC.